 However, what you gain in convenience by opening a jewelry store credit card, you lose in fees and very high interest rates.

-Instead of jewelry store-branded credit cards, personal finance experts recommend looking at major credit card companies offering cash-back rewards on purchases, or a true 0% promotional interest rate in which interest only begins to accrue on the remaining card balance after the promotional period ends.
+Instead of jewelry store-branded credit cards, we'd recommend looking at major credit card companies offering cash-back rewards on purchases, or a true 0% promotional interest rate in which interest only begins to accrue on the remaining card balance after the promotional period ends.

 Biggest Consumer Complaints